abraham2512/community-catalog/pipelines/update-jira-status/README.md

 - Processes JIRA issues from the release data
 - Moves issues from "Modified" to "On QA" status
-- Adds build information and advisory links as comments
+- Adds build information as comments
 - Handles trusted artifacts operations

 ## Prerequisites